Shen Yun: Symphony orchestra

 In October 2012, Shen Yun's symphony orchestra made its debut performance at Carnegie Hall in New York.
 The performance featured conductors Milen Nachev, Keng-Wei Kuo, and Antonia Joy Wilson, and the program included both classical works such as Beethoven's Egmont Overture and Antonio Vivaldi's Concerto in C Major, as well as original compositions that fuse Chinese and Western instruments.

 In 2013, the symphony orchestra toured seven American cities.
-In addition to Carnegie Hall, it performed at the Kennedy Center in Washington, D.C. and Davies Symphony Hall in San Francisco.
+In addition to Carnegie Hall, it performed at the Kennedy Center in Washington, D.C.
+In 2023, the orchestra made its debut at David Geffen Hall in New York, with classical works and original compositions.

-Reception

-Sarah Crompton of The Daily Telegraph wrote of a 2008 Shen Yun performance:

-The 2018 and 2019 performances included lyrics and digital displays disparaging atheism and belief in evolution as "deadly ideas" and "born of the Red Spectre", and is a common complaint of attendees of the performance.
-Reviewers characterized this content as "anti-evolution", "religious sermon", and "cult propaganda."
-Many viewers and reviewers complain that such elements are misrepresented by the advertising of a show that in the end "feels more like propaganda than straightforwardly presented cultural heritage."
-Alix Martichoux from the Houston Chronicle wrote, "For many disgruntled Shen Yun attendees, it's not necessarily that the show itself is bad – though to be fair, some complain it is.
-Most of the negative reviews were people upset they were blindsided by the political content."
-Walter Whittemore wrote in The Ledger: